 In commercial systems, the policy is usually hand-crafted.
 At each point in the call flow, the dialogue designer chooses which action the system should take.
 Hand-crafted policies are also common for systems which use a statistical approach to uncertainty.
-After each turn the system updates its belief using probability theory, for example using the techniques described in Section 2.
+After each turn the system updates its belief using probability theory, possibly with the techniques of Section 2.
 The policy then maps these updated beliefs to system actions.
-This policy can be hand-crafted, using decision trees based on selected elements of the belief state.
-Horvitz and Paek (1999) have suggested the Value of Information as a suitable quantity for basing these hand-crafted decisions.
-However, handcrafting policies is time consuming and can result in sub-optimal decisions.
-Automatic policy learning is clearly preferable and this is the subject of the rest of this section.
+This policy can be hand-crafted, using decision trees based on the various probabilities.
+Horvitz et al. (1999) have suggested the Value of Information as a suitable quantity for basing these hand-crafted decisions.

-3.1 Markov Decision Processes
+Hand-crafting policies is time consuming and can result in sub-optimal decisions.
+Various researchers have attempted to overcome these problems by learning policies automatically.
+Automatic policy learning is the subject of the rest of this section.

+3.1.
+Markov decision processes

-The model traditionally used for policy learning is a Markov Decision Process (MDP), in which the belief state sequence, $b_0, b_1, \ldots, b_T$ , is finite and Markov.
+The model traditionally used for policy learning is a Markov decision process (MDP), in which the belief state sequence, $b_0, b_1, \ldots, b_T$ , is finite and Markov.
 The feature of an MDP which enables learning is the reward function, R, which defines the immediate reward for being in a particular state and taking a particular action, m.
 The aim of policy learning is then to optimise the expected future reward.
 This expected future reward is known as the value function which depends on the policy, $\pi$ , and the start state, b: